 “So these, we would describe them as granny pines,” MacNeil says.
 “The ones down here in front of us are about 250 to 300 years old, just sat in the bottom of the glen.”
 Continue reading

 The image above shows where coffee can be planted on land that currently has grass cover.
-For most of the last two centuries that land had high grade arabica coffee growing on it, but two decades ago the coffee was removed.
+For most of the last century that land had high grade arabica coffee growing on it, but two decades ago the coffee was removed.
 The residential value of the land was seen to be greater than the agricultural value, and a large plantation was subdivided into parcels between 3 and 10 acres.

 That was then, this is now.
 Coffee is more valuable than grass.
 And the value of coffee that is as world class as what Seth planted at Xandari and also resistant to the challenges brought on by climate change is even greater.
 The trees that will be planted to shade the coffee will be of greater value–to birds as well as to the coffee–than the view of undulating hillside.
 The image above is a first step in the planning process of this restoration initiative.
 Organikos will start selling coffee in August, and the proceeds of those sales will pay for the restoration and ongoing improvements of this lot.
 That is an example of what we mean by 100% Forward.